vmag/lithuanian-open-dr2/index.md

 We will drive the Group R5 cars.
 You must choose a car for the first event and stick to that car for the whole championship.

 #### DLC:
-For this rally you will need several DLC packs:
+For this rally you will need several locations DLC packs:

 * Catamarca Province, Argentina
 * Monaro, Australia